What scoreline has former Reds defender Mark Lawrenson plumped for in his weekly prediction feature?…

-Ex-Liverpool centre-back turned media pundit Mark Lawrenson has given his thoughts ahead of Liverpool’s hosting of Newcastle United on Sunday.
+Ex-Liverpool centre-back turned media pundit Mark Lawrenson has given his thoughts ahead of Liverpool’s trip to Chelsea on Sunday.

-Writing in his regular ‘Lawro Predicts’ feature for the BBC, the 55-year-old believes a tough game lies ahead for his old side but he also feels they can just edge it.
+Writing in his regular ‘Lawro Predicts’ feature for the BBC, the 55-year-old believes his old side have little chance of taking anything from the game.

 Here’s what he had to say in full…

 “Victor Moses’ late winner against Shakhtar Donetsk was a very important goal, and not only because it boosted Chelsea’s hopes of making the last 16 of the Champions League.

 “A few cracks had been appearing after the Blues’ fine start to the season – one or two people were saying ‘oh they have struggled of late’ and also asking what is happening with John Terry and why didn’t he play on Wednesday night?

 “Blues boss Roberto di Matteo is one of the managers affected by former Barcelona boss Pep Guardiola – or at least his agent – announcing where he wants to come back into football to.

 “So Wednesday was a massive result for Di Matteo and a win here would be another boost before his players head off for their international games next week.

 “I have a theory about Chelsea which is that, against the really good teams who can take them on, I think they struggle a little bit.